oslabs-beta/dORM/README.md

 ### Securely connecting to the database using .env file _(**RECOMMENDED**)_

-**dORM** can create an .env file for you to securely hold your postgres connection string.
+**dORM** can create an _.env_ file for you to securely hold your postgres connection string.
 From anywhere in your project folder, you can execute this in your terminal:

 - `$deno run --allow-read --allow-write --allow-net --unstable deno.land/x/dorm/models/init.ts`

-- This will create .env file in your project’s root directory.
+- This will create _.env_ file in your project’s root directory.

-- In your project, import the dORM query builder with:
+- In your project, import the **dORM** query builder with:

-- If using a .env file, you can use config like so:
+  - If you are using a _.env_ file, you can use config like so:
   - Instantiate the Dorm class:

 ```javascript
 import { Dorm } from `deno.land/x/dorm/mod.ts`;